 Home Rules - these are modifications to National Little League rules

 STEALING - Stealing is not permitted.
 Similarly, runners may not advance on passed balls or wild pitches.

 INTENTIONAL WALKS – Intentional walks are NOT permitted.

-INFIELD FLY RULE - the infield fly rule is NOT to be enforced.
+INFIELD FLY RULE - the infield fly rule is generally NOT to be enforced.